epeios-q37/epeios.bak/tools/xdhq/Atlas/NJS/README.md

 # Binding for *Node.js* of the *Atlas* toolkit

-The *Atlas* toolkit is a library for web and desktop UI.
-This is the binding of this toolkit for *Node.js*.
+The [*Atlas* toolkit](https://atlastk.org/) is a library which facilitates the prototyping of web applications.

 ## *Hello, World!*

 [![Little demonstration](https://q37.info/download/Hello.gif "A basic example")](http://q37.info/s/atk/Hello/)

-## source code

 ```javascript
 const atlas = require( 'atlastk' );